formancehq/docs/docs/ledger/operations/upgrade.md

 ### Preparation

 * Prior to upgrading, confirm that all your `ledger` instances were cleanly shut down
-* Create a backup of your database (e.g. using pg_dump if you're using Postgres as your storage backend, or by copying the SQLite files otherwise)
+* Create a backup of your database (e.g. using pg_dump if you're using Postgres as your storage backend)
-* Choose a node where you'll be able to execute numary cli commands
+* Choose a node where you'll be able to execute ledger cli commands

 ### Upgrade instructions

 1. Download the desired target version on the node used for upgrade
 2. Using the new binary, run:
 ```
-numary storage scan
-numary storage list
-numary storage upgrade {LEDGER_NAME}
+ledger migrate
 ```
 3. Restart all your nodes with the upgraded ledger binary